V-Squared/V-Squared.github.io/plan/true-north.md

 ## Development by V²Community

-Most development is contributed by the community.
+Most development is contributed by industry experts within the community.

 ## Eating our own Dogfood

-Wherever possible we use our own standards, specs, apps and products in our development.
+Wherever possible we use our own standards, specs, apps, and products in our development.
 E.g. all members of the V²Core team develop the V²Standards using a V²PC.

 ## Easy to Fix

-All V² Products are conceived, designed, made and documented with the goal to make it easy for the end user to identify and replace the faulty part.
+All V² Products are conceived, designed, made, and documented with the goal to make it easy for the end user to identify and replace the faulty part.